hpc/charliecloud/doc-src/faq.rst

 As noted above, :code:`ch-run` has a transition mode that uses setuid-root privileges instead of user namespaces.
-The goal of this mode is to let sites evaluate Charliecloud even if they do not have Linux kernels that support user namespaces readily available.
+The goal of this mode is to let sites evaluate Charliecloud even on systems that do not have a Linux kernel that supports user namespaces.
 We plan to remove this code once user namespaces are more widely available, and we encourage sites to use the unprivileged, non-setuid mode in production.

 We haven taken care to (1) drop privileges temporarily upon program start and